openstack-archive/searchlight/doc/source/searchlightapi.rst

 Retrieving an item by id
 ************************
-To retrieve a resource by its Openstack ID (e.g. a glance image), we can use Elasticsearch's `term query <http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-term-query.html>`_::
+To retrieve a resource by its OpenStack ID (e.g. a glance image), we can use Elasticsearch's `term query <http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-term-query.html>`_::

   {